How to Make an Appointment

 Making an Appointment is Easy!

-There are several ways to schedule an appointment with a professional mental health clinician at the Counseling Center:
+There are several ways to schedule an appointment with a professional mental health clinician at Counseling and Psychological Services:

-Call the Counseling Center at 951-827-5531 and ask to make an "intake appointment."
+Call Counseling and Psychological Services at 951-827-5531 and ask to make an "intake appointment."
 The receptionist will assist you in finding the first available appointment that fits your schedule.
 Normal business hours are Monday through Friday, 8 a.m. to 5 p.m.

-Schedule an appointment in person at the Counseling Center, during normal business hours.
-The Counseling Center is located in Veitch Student Center, North Wing, in the same u-shaped building as the Campus Health Center and Career Center.
+Schedule an appointment in person at Counseling and Psychological Services, during normal business hours.
+Counseling and Psychological Services is located in Veitch Student Center, North Wing, in the same u-shaped building as the Campus Health Center and Career Center.
 If your situation is an emergency or crisis, you may request to see the on-call clinician immediately.

 After hours, you may speak to an on-call therapist 24 hours by phone by calling 951-827-5531.
-Should you need to schedule a follow-up appointment, you will need to call or walk into the Counseling Center during normal business hours.
+Should you need to schedule a follow-up appointment, you will need to call or walk into Counseling and Psychological Services during normal business hours.

 Appointments may be cancelled 24 hours prior to the scheduled appointment time.
 Appointments may be cancelled by phone by calling 951-827-5531 or using the secure portal https://chconline.ucr.edu.